ryanbugden/Overlapper/README.md

 A RoboFont extension that gives you the power to add overlaps (+) and chamfers (-) to your glyph in a dynamic and high-fidelity way.
 The result is more editability when drawing, and more flexibility when interpolating.

-*This is based on the idea behind [Add Overlap](https://github.com/asaumierdemers/AddOverlap) extension by Alexandre Saumier Demers.*
+*This is inspired by the [Add Overlap](https://github.com/asaumierdemers/AddOverlap) extension by Alexandre Saumier Demers.*

 ## How to use Overlapper:
 1. Select at least one on-curve point, preferably on a sharp corner.